Constructing a Chain Event Graph from a Staged Tree: Discussion

 \section{Discussion}

-In this paper we have provided a simple iterative backward algorithm for transforming a staged tree - stratified or non-stratified - into a CEG.
+We have provided a simple iterative backward algorithm along with supporting Python code to transform any staged tree into a CEG.
 Research in CEGs and their applications has been an increasingly active field in recent years.
 However, such a general algorithm and proofs of the validity of the staged tree to CEG transformation have been missing in the literature so far.
-We know through personal correspondence that, an as yet unpublished, d-separation theorem for the family of CEGs has been developed.
-In fact, we can use this theorem to show the stronger property that no conditional independence statements are lost in representing a staged tree as a CEG.
-We shall present this result in a future report.
+We know through personal correspondence that, a soon to be published, d-separation theorem for CEGs has been developed.
+Construction of the minimal ancestral CEGs in this theorem follows the same procedure as our algorithm.
+Hence, automating this process, as we have done, is a very timely development.

-\acks{We would like to thank John Horwood and the CHDS research group for providing one of the datasets.
-Jim Q. Smith was supported by the Alan Turing Institute and funded by the EPSRC [grant number EP/K03 9628/1].}
+\acks{We would like to thank John Horwood and the CHDS research group for the CHDS dataset.
+We would also like to thank the reviewers whose insightful comments greatly improved the original version.
+AS was supported by the University of Warwick Chancellor's International Scholarship and the Alan Turing Institute.
+JQS was supported by the Alan Turing Institute and funded by the EPSRC [grant number EP/K03 9628/1].}